samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 Right now, there is no reason to start your Express application.
 Why?
 Because there are no endpoints defined on it and because you have no MongoDB instance to communicate with.

 In the next section, you will initialise a MongoDB instance and then create a few endpoints to communicate with it.
-However, before proceeding into it, you will be better of creating two new files (in the project root) to help you in your development process.
+However, before proceeding into it, you will be better off creating two new files (in the project root) to help you in your development process.

-The first one is a `.gitignore` file to keep you from commiting useless files into your Git repository.
+The first one is a `.gitignore` file to keep you from committing useless files into your Git repository.
 So, create this file in the project root directory and [copy the contents of this file into it](https://raw.githubusercontent.com/auth0-blog/vue-js-lambda-part-1/master/.gitignore).
 Or, if you prefer, you can also create and populate this file quite easily with the following commands:

 ```bash
 # move to the project root